SocksTheWolf/AntiScamBot/docs/privacy.md

 ## What about reporting scams from the website?

-Data submitted via the [report page](/report) is handled in transit by Zapier and is [subject to their data policy](https://zapier.com/legal/data-privacy).
-Form data is eventually stored at rest on the TAG support server, and is under the terms set forth by Discord's Privacy Policy itself.
+Data submitted via the [report page](/report) is handled in transit by Cloudflare before stored at rest on the TAG support server, and such data is under the terms set forth by Discord's Privacy Policy itself.
+Any uploaded image evidence lasts for about six months in a secure bucket.

 ## What about...?